kmlawson/skills-in-transnational-history/seminars-future.md

 1. Any remaining presentations should be prepared for and your additional handout should be submitted and distributed.
 2. Be prepared to share your work on your map project so far, if you are working on one, including the kinds of sources you are using or evaluating, what challenges you have had so far, and questions you might have.
 If you are working on a critical essay, be ready to share what direction you will be taking it.
 3. Make substantive progress on your first project or essay.
 4. Optional: Sometimes GIS is just overkill and creating a good map for illustration just needs some time spent tracing existing maps and adding your own features.
 For this, learning how to use Bezier curves is a great plus but requires that you have Vector drawing software.
 Commercial packages like Adobe Illustrator and Affinity Design among many other options work great but cost money.
 If you think you might want to trace maps, try learning how to use Bezier curves with the [Bezier game](https://bezier.method.ac/).
-Install [Inkscape](https://inkscape.org/) and try tracing a simple map.
+Install [Inkscape](https://inkscape.org/) or download free version of [Gravit Designer](https://designer.gravit.io/) (or use the online version) and try tracing a simple map.
 A few more videos on how to use Bezier curves: [1](https://youtu.be/sagrkdmC_BI), [2](https://youtu.be/AAgWhnf_p3k), [3](https://youtu.be/uymedeE3mJE),[4](https://youtu.be/0rSDWJ_kncE)

 **Required Reading**